tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 ## Let's build and publish locally

 First of all, we need to create the artifacts mentioned above on a local repository.
 To do this we need to know how to publish a maven repository through gradle, which is the de facto tool for building on Android (although alternatives like [Bazel](https://bazel.build/) and [Buck](https://buck.build/) do exist).
-An extensive documentation on how maven publishing works can be found [here] (https://docs.gradle.org/current/userguide/publishing_maven.html)(at the time of writing for the 5.4.1 version of gradle).
-Although the official gradle documentation describes how publishing works the [bintray plugin documentation] (https://github.com/bintray/gradle-bintray-plugin)(version 1.8.4 at the time of writing) is more specific on how to publish specifically in Android and avoid common pitfalls.
+An extensive documentation on how maven publishing works can be found [here](https://docs.gradle.org/current/userguide/publishing_maven.html)(at the time of writing for the 5.4.1 version of gradle).
+Although the official gradle documentation describes how publishing works the [bintray plugin documentation](https://github.com/bintray/gradle-bintray-plugin)(version 1.8.4 at the time of writing) is more specific on how to publish specifically in Android and avoid common pitfalls.

 Below you can find the example gradle script for publishing the `target-layout` library: